savoirfairelinux/opendht/README.md

 ## Acknowledgements
 This project was originally based on https://github.com/jech/dht by Juliusz Chroboczek.
 It is independent from another project called OpenDHT (Sean Rhea.
 Ph.D.
 Thesis, 2005), now extinct.

-## Donations
-We gratefully accept Bitcoin donations to support OpenDHT development at: `bitcoin:3EykSd1An888efq4Bq3KaV3hJ3JQ4FPnwm`.